equinor/python-intermediate/README.md

 ## Exercises

+1. Create two virtual environments where we install different versions of `numpy`
 1. Write a module
 1. Write a `setup.py` file
 1. Create a virtual environment, install package, delete virtual environment